-Note 2: The laser dot for usually travels diagonally on the wall, because for most golfers the club face opens on the backswing and closes on the forward swing.
-This may not be the most reliable way to putt.
-Probably a better way to swing the putter is to make the laser dot move vertically by rocking the shoulders.
+Note 2: The laser dot travels diagonally or vertically on the wall, depending on what kind of stroke you have.
+If the dot makes a diagonal movement, it means that the club face opens on the backswing and closes on the forward swing.
+The vertical movement is I believe the most reliable way to putt.
 To see how this works, take your address position and raise one shoulder while lowering the other.
 Notice which way the laser dot goes during this motion.
 The trick is to introduce enough rocking to keep the laser dot going vertically.
 Another technique that might help is to bend over more.
-The closer the upper back is to horizontal, the less rocking of the shoulders is required.
-Unfortunately, bending over could be limited by back pain, so many could not do it for long periods or at all.
-Luckily, rocking the shoulders instead of bending over can be quite accurate, especially if the putter and arms as a unit are kept in a vertical plane during the stroke.
+The more bent over you are, the less rocking of the shoulders is required.
+Unfortunately, bending over could be limited by back pain, so many can not do it for long periods or at all.
+Luckily, rocking the shoulders instead of bending over can be quite accurate.

 To change batteries, unscrew the light emitting end of the laser.
 “Silver” batteries last 10 times longer but cost more than alkaline.
 Use two LR44 batteries.
 Batteries inserted backwards will not cause damage (but not work).
 The laser does NOT turn off automatically.

-To practice distance control, put up a ruler or tape measure on the wall and then use some combination of the following three methods.
+To practice distance control, watch how fat the laser dot moves down.
+Best way is to put a ruler or tape measure on the wall or make marks on the wall, and then use some combination of the following three methods.
 1. try to repeat the same backswing length, 2. try to increment the backswing length, 3. choose a length at random and try to produce it.

-As general advice, it’s usually better to decide exactly how you are going to swing on a given stroke before doing so.
+As general advice for putting during a game, it’s usually better to decide exactly how you are going to swing on a given stroke before doing so.